topesoul/afrorecipehub/README.md

   - **Images**: All images used in the project are sourced from [Pexels](https://pexels.com), with the following exceptions.
 The default stock image was sourced from [iStock](https://www.istockphoto.com).
 The default profile image was obtained from [Cliparts.co](https://cliparts.co) and the AfroRecipeHub Logo designed using [Microsoft Designer](https://designer.microsoft.com).
   High-quality, culturally relevant images have been sourced to enhance the visual appeal and engage users.
+  The  wireframe diagrams were created using the Samsung Galaxy Tab S9 Ultra - Notebook App and Pen.

 - **Interactive Elements**:
   - Buttons, forms, and other interactive elements are designed with accessibility in mind, providing clear feedback and ensuring ease of use across all devices.